icebarf/graph-man/README.md

 ## Goals

-- To present linear equations in the graph.
+- To display different equations in the graphical form.
 - Analyze one or more equations graphically and their relation.
 - Display graphs cleanly to envision the mathematical logic.
-- Reduce manual work in producing graphs
+- Reduce manual work in producing graphs.
+- Support multiple equations to be plotted.

 ## Minimum Hardware Specifications